 Step 1

-The first thing I did was to grab my trusty digital calipers and measure the dimensions of the flat, blank lens caps I ordered off of Ebay.
+The first thing I did was to grab my digital calipers and measure the dimensions of the flat, blank lens caps I ordered off of Ebay.

 Step 2

-I took the dimensions from step 1 and created an outline of the lens cap shape in Adobe Illustrator.
+I took the dimensions from Step 1 and created an outline of the lens cap shape in Adobe Illustrator.

 Step 3